artefactual/archivematica-docs/admin-manual/installation/installation.rst

    use 'demo' as the password during the install process.
 The password can be changed after the installation is complete.

+   The fits package need to be installed as a prerequesite, due to a circular dependencies problem that arises only on Ubuntu 14.04.

    .. code:: bash

       sudo apt-get install -y archivematica-mcp-server
       sudo apt-get install -y archivematica-dashboard
+      sudo apt-get install -y fits
       sudo apt-get install -y archivematica-mcp-client

 9. Configure the Archivematica components (optional).
 There are a number of